eadanfahey/blog/content/posts/crypto1.md

 A hash function takes some data of arbitrary size and produces a seemingly random string of fixed length.
 This string serves as a unique{{% sidenote %}}In theory, it is possible for a "collision" to occur - a hash function producing the same hash for different inputs.
 In 2017, researchers at Google and the CWI research institute in Amsterdam [generated a collision](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) with the SHA-1 hashing algorithm.
 However, the computation required was immense - 6,500 years of CPU time alongside 110 years of GPU time!{{% /sidenote %}}
 fingerprint for the data.
 Like bitcoin, we will use the SHA-256 hash function.
-The python snippet below shows how changing the input to the hash function slightly produces a completely different hash.
+The bash snippet below shows how changing the input to the hash function slightly produces a completely different hash.